Skip to content

 If you store it right, your pasta can hang tight for up to three months.
 First and foremost, invest in an airtight container or bag for your noodles unless you want them to get mushy.
 Heat sources are a no-go, so don’t accidentally store them too close to stovetops or ovens.
 And please, don’t forget to eat your freshly cooked pasta within four days unless you’re aiming for a stomach ache.

-Here’s the deal on leftover spaghetti.
+Here’s how long leftover spaghetti will last.
 If it’s covered in sauce and has been sitting out for a couple of hours, you can keep it in the fridge for 2-3 days.
 No sauce?
 Expect a limit of 4-5 days in the fridge.
 Need to preserve leftovers for longer?
 Store them in the freezer for up to 2 months!

 Storing Leftover Spaghetti In The Fridge: Tips & Tricks